SCROLL down to see older posts and pictures!

 I lived in Monson for years-even ran a preschool in town!
 I never noticed how many beautiful birds live there until I started reporting them on eBird!
 I come to town often as my son lives here and I walk my grand puppy Rosie.
 Our favorite spot to walk while we bird watch is Hillside Cemetery.
 The location is perfect because there is water nearby, lots of trees, and not a lot of human activity.
 There are so many different birds during migration seasons.
 You can check out my eBird stats to see them all from this past year.
 My favorite birds to see here at the cemetary during the winter are the Eastern Bluebirds!
 I love watching them frolic with each other.
 My second go-to spot in Monson is the Conant Brook Damn.
-I haven’t been in the winter yet, but will go soon.
-I couldn’t find any great shots in winter but I have SO many beautiful photos of birds and nature from this location from the other seasons.
-The Tree Swallows are so cute to watch as they take care of their babies near the damn.
+The Tree Swallows are so cute in the spring.
 There are Great Blue Herons that roost here every year too!
-I have walked the trails near the schools and Peaked Mountain Trail as well.
-I met a man who says a “giant owl” lives near the middle school but I haven’t seen it yet.
 Where do you go in Monson to hike and see birds?
 Please subscribe and comment here so we can all see!
 The Brown Creeper below is from Peaked Mountain in the fall.
 The Double-breasted Cormorant is from the damn this past fall.
 The Rock Pigeons are ALWAYS across from Dunkin in town!
 Follow my Facebook and reach out if you see a neat bird that I can come photograph, or we can share your picture there too!

 March 9th-this Turkey Vulture was like a statue in this tree for the whole 45 minutes I was walking through the cemetery!